lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_MATCHER_SUBSEQ_PS(Double)**
 Output: MatcherType
-Creates a matcher that matches an array of string values (the *pattern*) with a sub-sequence of a string time series, to within the specified coverage threshold.
+Creates a matcher that matches an array of string values (the *pattern*) with a subsequence of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to sequence size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the sequence of time series values, in sequence but not necessarily contiguously.
 If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSEQ_PM(Double)**
 Output: MatcherType
-Creates a matcher that matches an array of string values (the *pattern*) with a sub-sequence of a string time series, to within the specified coverage threshold.
+Creates a matcher that matches an array of string values (the *pattern*) with a subsequence of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to match string size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the match string, in sequence but not necessarily contiguously.
 If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSEQ_MS(Double)**
 Output: MatcherType
-Creates a matcher that matches an array of string values (the *pattern*) with a sub-sequence of a string time series, to within the specified coverage threshold.
+Creates a matcher that matches an array of string values (the *pattern*) with a subsequence of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of match string size to sequence size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the sequence of time series values.
-If the threshold is met, the pattern is considered to have matched the sub-sequence and the function that uses the matcher returns the observations that correspond to the match string; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to have matched the subsequence and the function that uses the matcher returns the observations that correspond to the match string; otherwise, the function returns null.

 **TS_MATCHER_SUBSET_PS(Double)**
 Output: MatcherType